UI/UX DesignWebsite DevelopmentReno Platforms2025

 Outcome / Impact

-The website launched as safedbaradari.com and immediately became the venue's primary booking channel.
-The admin dashboard streamlined operations with digital booking management, automated payment reminders, and receipt generation.
+The site launched at safedbaradari.com and became the venue's main booking channel.
+The admin dashboard cut down on manual work: digital booking management, automated payment reminders, and receipt generation replaced phone calls and paper records.

 02 / The Problem